Airliner Pilot Says Jet Pack Guy Over Los Angeles Looked Just Like This Crazy Drone

 "He confirmed that they have not flown for months," Goodell wrote of his conversation with Mayman.
 "He stated that he does not believe there are any 'Jetpack' operators who could get to 3000’ and sustain it."

-The War Zone has also raised questions about the feasibility of an individual being able to fly for any prolonged period using a jet pack at 3,000 feet.
+has also raised questions about the feasibility of an individual being able to fly for any prolonged period using a jet pack at 3,000 feet.

 Even more interestingly, on Sept.
 3, John Blanco, the Aviation Safety Manager at the Los Angeles Flight Standards District Office, responded on the same Email chain with some details about what the Federal Bureau of Investigation (FBI) had turned up.
 The FBI has been leading the investigation into the incident since shortly after the initial report.